you-zhou/notes/dev.md

 * Set or change the value of an environment variable.
 (Note: **no space** before and after '=') `> set DROPBOX_HOME=C:\Users\Jack\Dropbox`
-> To make it permanent, set it in Control Panel -> Advanced System Settings -> Environment Variables
+> To make it permanent, add it into Control Panel -> Advanced System Settings -> Environment Variables

 * Delete the an  environment variable by settting it to an empty string.
 (Note: nothing after the '=')